Importance May not be what You think: The Important Man Who Discovered Something More Important

 Do those accounts provide any real evidence about him?
 The story of the baby Jesus reminds us how he came to earth; the things he did as a man reveal WHY he came to earth.
 One of the early reporters was his cousin, John the Baptist, who said this: “I indeed baptize you with water unto repentance: but he that cometh after me is mightier than I, whose shoes I am not worthy to bear: he shall baptize you with the Holy Ghost, and with fire…” (Matthew 3:11 KJV) and this: “Again the next day after John stood, and two of his disciples; And looking upon Jesus as he walked, he said, Behold the Lamb of God!”
 (John 1:35-36 KJV)

 Before Jesus ever drove money-changers from the temple or performed a miracle, and before his wisdom changed the way everyone looked at religion, John identified him as a game-changer.
 Long before the cross, and long before Jesus said, “This is my body”, John pointed to Jesus as the Lamb of God, the sacrifice who would take away the sins of the world.
+What was it that John saw in Jesus?
+What does his testimony say about this young Rabbi from Nazareth?

 The Shepherd’s Account